August-September 1816: Margate & Scarce Knowing His Poetic Intent

 Margate

-We might imagine Keats wandering around the trendy resort town while also taking time to explore the striking coastline.
-No doubt he thinks about public popularity and takes his measure of middle-class, touristy preoccupations—yet in light of the strings of what immortal nature and his mortal imagination poetically play to each other.
-These are two worlds Keats, at this point, struggles to put in see of each other.
-Margate at this point might be a place to mull poetic purpose, poetic readiness, and poetic potential.
-No more, but no less.
-Or, perhaps Keats has in mind the idea that sea-bathing and sea air have some medical and curative properties, which was an idea that many well-do-to Londoners held as their purpose in visiting Margate.
+We might imagine Keats wandering around the trendy resort town while also exploring the striking coastline.
+He takes some of his perspective of the area upon a high cliff, overlooking the sea.
+No doubt he thinks about public popularity, and he has little choice but to take some measure of middle-class, touristy preoccupations that surround him—yet, given his growing poetic aspirations, all of this has to be seen in light of the strings of what immortal nature and his budding mortal imagination poetically play to each other.
+These are the worlds that young Keats, at this point, struggles to place beside (or within?) each other.
+Margate, then, at this point might be a place to mull poetic purpose, poetic readiness, and poetic potential.
+Or, perhaps, flipping back again, Keats has in mind the idea that sea-bathing and sea air have some medical and curative properties, which was an idea that many well-do-to Londoners held as their purpose in visiting Margate.
 One might do worse than think of the odd but wonderful novel of 1813, with the exuberant title of Margate!!! or Sketches Amply Descriptive of that Celebrated Place of Resort, with its Environs, and Calculated to Inculcate in the Mind of Youth a Fondness for the Productions of Nature and Art, by Mrs. Pilkington.
 Yes, Keats might think: Nature and Art . . . .

 Here Keats writes an epistle poem to his other brother, George (To